Child visitation schedules and parental timesharing arrangements are some of the most important outcomes of a New Mexico divorce decree.

 There are repercussions to disregarding a divorce decree.
 Parents who withhold planned time with children can be subject to court motions to enforce, contempt of court proceedings, possible fines, and other actions.
 A parent wishing to make an “emergency” modification must provide justification for their decision beyond a generalized concern.
 The court must approve any long-term modification, and both parents must have input in these modification hearings.

-The best approach for a parent who finds themself in a situation where visitation is withheld is to consult with child visitation lawyers in Albuquerque.
+The best approach for a parent who finds themself in a situation where visitation is withheld is to consult with divorce lawyers in Albuquerque.
 Often, the threat of organized legal action can be enough to motivate a parent to agree to alternative dispute resolution outside of court, such as through mediation.
 When both parents can come to an agreement and present it to the court, the modification request is significantly more likely to receive speedy approval.

 You do not have to allow a parent to suddenly change the visitation schedule, cancel vacation plans, or withhold visitation indefinitely without explanation.
 Contact our child visitation attorneys in Albuquerque, New Mexico, to learn about your available options now.